adamp-github/adamp-github.github.io/index.md

 >In CloudFront, you need to create a new origin request policy, not a cache policy:
+>
 >   * Open up CloudFront
->   * go to Policies (left nav)
+>   * Go to Policies (left nav)
->   * click the "Origin Request" tab
+>   * Click the "Origin Request" tab
->   * click the "create origin request policy" button
+>   * Click the "create origin request policy" button
->   * name the policy whatever you want, i.e., "my origin request policy"
+>   * Name the policy whatever you want, i.e., "my origin request policy"
->   * under "Origin request settings" > Headers: select "Include the following headers"
+>   * Under "Origin request settings" > Headers: select "Include the following headers"
->   * under "Add header": check the "Host" option
+>   * Under "Add header": check the "Host" option
->   * click the "Create" button
+>   * Click the "Create" button
+>
 >The policy will look like this:

 ![CFOriginRequestPolicy](/images/CFOriginRequestPolicy.png "CloudFrontOriginRequestPolicy")

 >Once the new origin request policy has been created:
+>

->    head back to the CloudFront distributions
+>   * Head back to the CloudFront distributions
->    click your distribution's Id so you can edit it
+>   * Click your distribution's Id so you can edit it
->    click the "Behaviors" tab
+>   * Click the "Behaviors" tab
->    select your behavior and edit
+>   * Select your behavior and edit
->    scroll down to "Cache key and origin requests"
+>   * Scroll down to "Cache key and origin requests"
->    make sure the "Cache policy and origin request policy (recommended)" is selected
+>   * Make sure the "Cache policy and origin request policy (recommended)" is selected
->    under the "Origin request policy - optional", select your new policy, i.e., "my origin request policy"
+>   * Under the "Origin request policy - optional", select your new policy, i.e., "my origin request policy"
->    save changes
+>   * Save changes
+>
 >The behavior will look like this (I'm using no caching for now to verify the ec2 instance is getting all the requests):

 ![CFCacheKeyOriginRequests](/images/CFCacheKeyOriginRequests.png "CloudFrontCFCacheKeyOriginRequests")

 >That's it.
 >The host header is now correctly passed through to the ELB and ec2 instance.
-Nothing else needs to be done with the ELB.
+>Nothing else needs to be done with the ELB.

 ## 2nd November 2021 - Shorter road to SA - Pro
 ### Udemy